Bible Reading: 1 Samuel 18:1-4

 After David had finished talking with Saul, he met Jonathan, the king’s son.
 There was an immediate bond of love between them, and they became the best of friends.
 1 Samuel 18:1

-The best way to find out is to look at two totally committed Bible-time friends, David and Jonathan.
+If you’ve ever been hurt by a good friend, you might still be wondering, Is there really such a thing as best friends?
+Your best way to find out is to take a look at two totally committed friends in the Bible, David and Jonathan.
 The story of their friendship is found in 1 Samuel 18-20.
-In these chapters you will discover that a best friend is someone who …
+If you read the whole three chapters, you’ll discover that best friends do exist-and that a best friend is someone who

-- speaks positively about you when others don’t (19:4)
+• speaks positively about you when others don’t (see 19:4)

-- does things for you, regardless of the inconvenience (20:4)
+• does things for you, regardless of the inconvenience (see 20:4)

-It would be great if you could have hundreds of best friends.
-But in real life, you can only be that kind of friend to just a few people — it takes time and skill to develop and keep those friends.
-But making friends isn’t a mystery.
-Apply these skills and they will help you form friendships that will last a lifetime:
+We can only be that kind of friend to a few people—and it takes time and work to develop and keep those friends.
+Making friends isn’t a mystery.
+There are some skills that help us form friendships that last a lifetime:

-Feel good about yourself.
-Develop a good self-image.
+• Like yourself.
 If you don’t like yourself, it’s tough to like others.

-Accept people for who they are.
+• Accept people.
 Each of us is unique.
 Sometimes we’re obnoxious and offensive.
 You have to look past people’s faults.

-Be positive and encouraging.
-You’II be a breath of fresh air to people if you can back off the constant criticism most people hear.
+• Be positive.
+You’ll be a breath of fresh air to people if you can avoid criticizing them.
 Learn to build people up.

-Practice confidentiality.
-You’ve probably heard yourself saying, “So-and-so told me not to tell anyone, but I know she won’t mind if I tell you.”
-Stop talking!
+• Keep secrets.
+Have you ever said, “So-and-so told me not to tell anyone, but I know she won’t mind if I tell you.”
+Stop it!
+Immediately!

-Be a good listener.
-Be interested.
-Reflect on what’s being said.
-And don’t think you always have to jump in with your own stories.
+• Be a good listener.
+Be interested in the other person.
+Get more information.
+And don’t feel like you always have to jump in with your own stories.

-REFLECT: How are you doing at being a great friend?
+TALK: How are you doing at being a David-and-Jonathan kind of friend?